Vipina K. Keloth, PhD

 2024

-Zheng N, Keloth V, You K, Kats D, Li D, Deshpande O, Sachar H, Xu H, Laine L, Shung D. Detection of Gastrointestinal Bleeding with Large Language Models to Aid Quality Improvement and Appropriate Reimbursement.
-Gastroenterology 2024 PMID: 39304088, DOI: 10.1053/j.gastro.2024.09.014.Peer-Reviewed Original ResearchConceptsElectronic health recordsOvert gastrointestinal bleedingGastrointestinal bleedingRecurrent bleedingMachine learning modelsHealth recordsClinically relevant applicationsNursing notesLanguage modelAcute gastrointestinal bleedingQuality improvementLearning modelsDetection of gastrointestinal bleedingReimbursementIdentification of clinical conditionsSeparate hospitalsQuality measuresHospitalBleedingClinical conditionsPatient managementEarly identificationPatientsReimbursement codesCoding algorithmA Study of Biomedical Relation Extraction Using GPT Models.
+Zheng N, Keloth V, You K, Kats D, Li D, Deshpande O, Sachar H, Xu H, Laine L, Shung D. Detection of Gastrointestinal Bleeding With Large Language Models to Aid Quality Improvement and Appropriate Reimbursement.
+Gastroenterology 2024, 168: 111-120.e4.
+PMID: 39304088, DOI: 10.1053/j.gastro.2024.09.014.Peer-Reviewed Original ResearchCitationsAltmetricConceptsElectronic health recordsOvert gastrointestinal bleedingGastrointestinal bleedingRecurrent bleedingMachine learning modelsHealth recordsClinically relevant applicationsNursing notesLanguage modelAcute gastrointestinal bleedingQuality improvementLearning modelsDetection of gastrointestinal bleedingReimbursementIdentification of clinical conditionsSeparate hospitalsQuality measuresHospitalBleedingClinical conditionsPatient managementEarly identificationPatientsReimbursement codesCoding algorithmA Study of Biomedical Relation Extraction Using GPT Models.

 Academic Achievements & Community Involvement